SpyrosMitsis/Blog/content/posts/understanding_the_heap.md

         return len(self.heap) == 0
 ```

-The first methods is the contractor, which runs every time the class gets instantiated.
+The first method is the contractor, which runs every time the class gets instantiated.

 The `__repr__` method is a special method that returns the string representation of an object

-The `parent` returns the parent of a node based on its index, and so do the `left_child` and `right child` methods.
+The `parent` returns the parent of a node based on its index, and so do the `left_child` and `right_child` methods.

 The `swap` method swaps the nodes.